csc-training/geocomputing/R/contours/README.md

 ## Overview
-This is an example for running R code on CSC's Taito supercluster as three different job styles: simple serial, array and parellel.
+This is an example for running R code on CSC's Puhti supercluster as three different job styles: simple serial, array and parellel.
 In this example we'll calculate contours based on a geotiff image with RSAGA.

 The main tasks in this example:
 * Creating needed folders